zimfw/completion/README.md

     zstyle ':completion::complete:*' cache-path ~/.cache/zsh/zcompcache

+You can also configure case sensitivity for completions and globbing by using zstyle as described below.
+By default, case is insensitive.
+To set just completions to be case sensitive, use:

+    zstyle ':zim:completion' case-sensitivity sensitive

+To set just globbing to be case sensitive, use:

+    zstyle ':zim:glob' case-sensitivity sensitive

+To set both to be case sensitive, use:

+    zstyle ':zim:*' case-sensitivity sensitive

 Add the zstyles to your `~/.zshrc` before where the modules are initialized.

-You can also configure case sensitivity for completions and globs together or separately by using the ':zim:case:*' zstyle.
-- insensitive is the default and how zimfw has worked up until now.
-  - `zstyle ':zim:case:*' sensitivity insensitive`
-- sensitive flips `NO_CASE_GLOB` to `CASE_GLOB` and eliminates the completion `matcher-list` that makes completion matches case insensitive.
-  - `zstyle ':zim:case:*' sensitivity sensitive`
-- smart also sets `CASE_GLOB` but instead modifies the `matcher-list` to first match the supplied case and then try being case insensitive if no initial match was found.
-  - `zstyle ':zim:case:*' sensitivity smart`

-You can also specifically set case sensitivity for glob or matcher-list individually if you want them different.
-For example:

-    zstyle ':zim:case:matcher' sensitivity smart
-    zstyle ':zim:case:glob' sensitivity sensitive

 Zsh options
 -----------

   * `ALWAYS_TO_END` moves cursor to end of word if a full completion is inserted.
-  * `NO_CASE_GLOB` makes globbing case insensitive.
+  * `NO_CASE_GLOB` makes globbing case insensitive (unless configured as above).
   * `NO_LIST_BEEP` doesn't beep on ambiguous completions.

 [zsh-users/zsh-completions]: https://github.com/zsh-users/zsh-completions